lingcongkong/DeepDOC/README.md

 - `Model_training/`: the model structure and train/validation loop
 - `Gradcam_visualization/`: visualization the gradcam result of trained models on surface/MNI space
-- `Shap`: implementation of machine learning models and shap value calculation
+- `Shap/`: implementation of machine learning models and shap value calculation

 ### Training
 ```